Aaron Jacob Latham Memorial Scholarship Fund

 • Student shall have obtained their high school diploma, GED or equivalent in Isabella County or from Chippewa Hills School District; and

-• Student shall be planning to enroll at an accredited college, university or trade school.
+• Student shall be planning to enroll or is currently enrolled at an accredited college, university or trade school.

 In selecting the most qualified applicant to receive the scholarship, reviewers should give preference to applicants whose career plans, past accomplishments and background best address the following: